spraakbanken/sparv-docs/devel_frontend_eng.md

  For running the frontend locally (while developing) run `grunt serve`.
  In you browser, open `http://localhost:9010` to launch Sparv.
- While running `grunt serve` so the CoffeeScript and Sass files will automatically be compiled upon edit, additionally causing the browser window to be reloaded to reflect the new changes.
+ While running `grunt serve` the CoffeeScript and Sass files are automatically compiled upon edit, additionally causing the browser window to be reloaded to reflect the new changes.

  Before releasing a new version, the scripts are compiled by running `grunt` in the frontend directory.